 When creating a new contact, Nimble now provides the option to set an owner and privacy upon creation.

 To start, visit your Contacts tab and click "Add Person" or "Add Company".
 At the top of the contact form, you will see the option to choose the contact owner and who the contact is shared with.

 When uploading a CSV file, you will have the option to set your privacy option and ownership for all contacts within the file.
 This will be available on the third page of the import process.

 For more information, please take a look at the following: Nimble CSV Import Wizard

-If a privacy option is not selected then they will be public by default.
+If a privacy option is not selected then the contacts will be public by default.

 The more you know...
 FAQs

-- When a user is removed from the account, all contacts owned by said user are then reassigned to the account admin
+When a user is removed from the account, all contacts owned by the said user are then reassigned to the account admin

 If you have any questions, please write us at firstname.lastname@example.org, initiate a chat from this FAQ, or join one of our Nimble Onboarding and Best Practices sessions, held every weekday at 9 AM PT.